 Lara earned her BA at The Colorado College in Colorado Springs, she completed Naropa Institute’s Authentic Leadership Program in 2018 and the Sustainable Leadership Program with Alexander Association in 2019.
 When not gardening at Rosedale, her current community garden, Lara enjoys playing outside with her family, doing taekwondo, and drawing.

-Before joining DUG, Rob was the teacher programs coordinator for the Denver Museum of Nature and Science, serving there for ten years in that role with an emphasis on bringing local and national partnerships to the museum and supporting teachers with trainings on the latest trends and approaches in effective science teaching.
+Before joining DUG, Rob was the teacher programs coordinator for the Denver Museum of Nature and Science (DMNS), serving there for ten years in that role with an emphasis on bringing local and national partnerships to the museum and supporting teachers with trainings on the latest trends and approaches in effective science teaching.
 Prior to that, Rob also served as Outreach Programs Manager for DMNS, extending the museum’s reach out into the community.

 Brittany has worked extensively in shifting urban agriculture toward food justice and equitable food access for all, and seeks ways to deepen connection to community through growing good food.
 Brittany leads DUG’s metro-wide Grow a Garden program, water conservation efforts, community connections and public gardening classes.
 Mother to Willa and Indigo, Brittany enjoys trail running, yoga and supporting young families as a birth doula.